nitinda/terraform-grafana-prometheus-on-ecs/README.md

 # Grafana on AWS ECS with Amazon Aurora Serverless database for persistent storage.

-Deloying Grafan container service, on AWS ECS with high availability.
+Deploying Grafana container service, on AWS ECS with high availability.
 Amazon Aurora Serverless database for storing dashboard, users, and other persistent data.

+Deploying Prometheus Sever and Custom AWS Prometheus Expoter to export AWS API to Prometheus metrics.
+This Python module allows you to run AWS API calls through Boto3, and expose the results of those calls as Prometheus metrics.
+Metrics must be described in YAML.

+Focsing on follwoing api.
+- EC2 Information [ This to visualize AWS services running in an AWS account, using Grafana ]
+- AWS Cost Explorer API [ This to visualize AWS services running in an AWS account, using Grafana ]

 ## What resources are created